 (I think Starbucks should give a nod to this blast from the past and start serving Green Coffee Lattes.
 I’m sure with enough milk and sugar they’ll taste adequate.)

-Nowadays, one of the old Arbuckle warehouses is now home to the Brooklyn Roasting Company.
+Nowadays, one of the old Arbuckle warehouses is now home to the Brooklyn Roasting Company, which is the perfect place to kick off our 24 hours in Brooklyn.
 I even got to meet the manager of the company as he took me around the store and showed me their cool old coffee machines.
 They look like something a coffee mad scientist would create!

 Fortunately there’s nothing mad about the coffee.
 I paid it my highest compliment by drinking it black.
 (It’s my policy to only put milk and sweetener in mediocre coffee.
 The good stuff gets nothing in it.)